PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 The recognition module of PP-OCRv3 is optimized based on the text recognition algorithm [SVTR](https://arxiv.org/abs/2205.00159).
 RNN is abandoned in SVTR, and the context information of the text line image is more effectively mined by introducing the Transformers structure, thereby improving the text recognition ability.

-The recognition accuracy can be increased from 74.8% to 80.1% (+5.3%) by replacing the recognition model of PP-OCRv2 with SVTR_Tiny, while the prediction speed nearly 11 times slower.
+The recognition accuracy of SVTR_inty outperforms PP-OCRv2 recognition model by 5.3%, while the prediction speed nearly 11 times slower.
 It takes nearly 100ms to predict a text line on CPU.
 Therefore, as shown in the figure below, PP-OCRv3 adopts the following six optimization strategies to accelerate the recognition model.

 <div align="center">
     <img src="../ppocr_v3/v3_rec_pipeline.png" width=800>